pgeeh/first-to-react/README.md

 npm install
 npm link

-// From the examples directory yo f-2-r:example
+// From the pages directory or any subdirectory yo f-2-r:example
 ```